Skip to main content

 If your application uses a different health check endpoint, update the API_HEALTH_ENDPOINT variable accordingly.

-Stage 3: Apinizer API Proxy Synchronization
+Stage 3: Apinizer API Proxy Sync

 In this critical stage: